Reading Time: est. 14 minutes

 This is where the Four P’s framework can help.
 Think of four dimensions of your work:

 Each dimension maps to a different cluster of values.
-Someone who discovers via values clarification that they deeply value “teaching others” — but works in a role with no mentorship component — has a Process gap.
+Someone who discovers via values clarification that they deeply value “teaching others,” yet works in a role with no mentorship component, has a Process gap.
 That diagnosis is useful.
 And the resolution isn’t necessarily quitting.
 It might be finding ways to incorporate teaching into the current role, or making it a non-negotiable criterion for the next one.
-That’s what’s sometimes called job crafting — adapting your work toward your values rather than waiting for the perfect job to appear.
+That’s what’s sometimes called job crafting: adapting your work toward your values rather than waiting for the perfect job to appear.

 Here’s the honest version of what changes:

-In my experience, the first change people notice isn’t the big career shift — it’s the small decisions.
+In my experience, the first change people notice is the small decisions, not the big career shift.
 A meeting request you’d normally say yes to automatically.
 You pause.
 You actually ask whether it aligns.
 That pause is the beginning.

 The Frontiers in Psychology RCT found that executing just one action toward a chosen value in a single week produced measurable improvements in self-insight, sense of coherence, and reduced psychological distress.
 Not a complete life overhaul.
 One action.